 Don’t try to fix electrical issues.
 If there’s damage to your AC or furnace after a power outage, power the system down and leave it off until you get help.
 Needless to say, if you’re not trained to handle high voltage electricity, doing this yourself can be a deadly mistake.

-- Even the best air conditioner maintenance tips can’t save you from electrical danger.
-At any given moment your AC unit is using enough power to kill you or start a fire.
+- At any given moment your AC unit is using enough power to kill you or start a fire.
 Don’t put yourself at risk by messing with electrical components of your unit.

-- ACs also use dangerous refrigerant chemicals in their coils.
+- Air conditioners use dangerous refrigerant chemicals in their coils.
 HVAC repairmen are required to have EPA 608 certification before they can work with these chemicals.

 - Professionals use many specialized tools that you don’t have access to.